TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ### Changes

-* Updated authorization page in the GUI;
+* Updated authorization page in the GUI.
-* Added “AllowIncentivePayment” parameter in web GUI;
+* Added “AllowIncentivePayment” parameter in web GUI.
 * Added confirmation for detach in GUI.

 ## Version 5.70 (8 Nov, 2022)

 ### Changes

-* Added check of master positions volume and slave’s deals on hot detach;
+* Added check of master positions volume and slave’s deals on hot detach.
 * Added check of deals deleting on masters and slaves accounts.

 ## Version 5.69 (16 Oct, 2022)

 ### Changes

-* Made a new visualization for the GUI, adapted to work with a large number of accounts;
+* Made a new visualization for the GUI, adapted to work with a large number of accounts.
 * Added manager rights check.

 ## Version 5.68 (29 Sep, 2022)

 ### Changes

-* Added “IncentivePaymentAfterDetach” to block incentive payment after detach;
+* Added “IncentivePaymentAfterDetach” to block incentive payment after detach.
 * Added the check of group owner of slaves and masters.

 ## Version 5.67 (13 Sep, 2022)